zhoug0x/mfermask/README.md

 # mfermask

-> an AR selfie-filter experience for mfers
+> a browser-based AR face filter, for mfers!

 ## about

-this clientside app leverages the [jeelizFaceFilter library](https://github.com/jeeliz/jeelizFaceFilter) for face tracking, and is based off [this example](https://github.com/jeeliz/jeelizFaceFilter/tree/master/demos/canvas2D/faceTrack).
+this is leveraging the [jeelizFaceFilter library](https://github.com/jeeliz/jeelizFaceFilter) for face tracking, and is based off [this example](https://github.com/jeeliz/jeelizFaceFilter/tree/master/demos/canvas2D/faceTrack).